 Where: Restelo Stadium (Belém)

-Tickets: available soon on the website
+Tickets: on the website